 Senso Bluetooth headphones, ActivBuds S-255, are an excellent choice for a basshead on a budget that wants reliable wireless earbuds for working out.

-If you’re looking for cheap sports earbuds with heavy-bass, then these are worth checking out.
+If you’re looking for cheap sports bass earbuds, then these are worth checking out.